Caving in the United Kingdom: History

 Interest in caving grew rapidly in the 1950s and 60s.
 Neil Moss was the victim of a famous caving accident after descending a narrow unexplored shaft in Peak Cavern in Derbyshire 1959.
 This period saw the formation of more clubs, regional councils to manage cave access, and the National Association of Caving in 1968.
 The 7th International Congress of Speleology of the International Union of Speleology (UIS) was held in the UK in 1977 at which British speleological achievements were presented to delegates from around the world.
 Gordon Warwick became a vice president of the UIS, taking a major role at its international conferences.

 British cave divers continued to pioneer explorations at Wookey Hole in the Mendips, Keld Head in the Yorkshire Dales and Pozo Azul in Spain.
 Innovations in techniques and equipment in the 1970s, 1980s and onwards improved safety and made more advanced exploration possible.
 In 1979, watched by 20 million television viewers, The Underground Eiger showed a world record-breaking cave dive of 1800 m made by Geoff Yeadon and Oliver Statham.
 Two years later, Martyn Farr established a new world record for underwater cave penetration in the Bahamas.

 Because of the long and active history of caving, almost every entrance with surface access in Britain has been fully explored, so the majority of new discoveries take place after months and sometimes years of cave digging.
 Notable recent discoveries since 1995 include Titan, the largest shaft in Britain, and Ogof Draenen, the second-longest cave in Britain.
 Fulfilling an idea first proposed in 1968, the Three Counties System, which was first explored in 1898, was proven to be interconnected in 2010–11.
 At the end of 2024 and during 2025, Redhouse Swallet, a 1800 m cave in the Forest of Dean, was extended to over 10 km.

 In 2018, there were up to 4,000 regular cavers in the UK and about 70,000 people who went on instructor-led courses into caves in the Yorkshire Dales.

 Sites

 Caving areas

 The four major caving areas of the United Kingdom are North Yorkshire, South Wales, Derbyshire, and the Mendips.
-Minor areas include Devon, North Wales, and the Scottish Highlands.
+Minor areas include Devon, Forest of Dean, North Wales, and the Scottish Highlands.